|Homepage Ralph Häussler||

 // Collaboration, Team Work, Synergies

 Interesting statement by Aristotles Politics 3.
-1281a40 - 1281b10: Die Menge ist kompetenter als ein paar Wenige ("Oligarchie") oder selbst der beste Einzelne:
+1281a40 - 1281b10: The 'mass' is more competent than the 'few' or even the best individual: // Die Menge ist kompetenter als ein paar Wenige ("Oligarchie") oder selbst der beste Einzelne:

 ...
 Daß aber das Entscheidende eher die Menge ausmacht als die wenigen Besten (...) birgt vielleicht auch eine Wahrheit.
 Denn (...) die Vielen (...) wenn sie zusammengekommen sind, besser sind als jene Besten, nicht allerding als einzelner, sondern als Gesamtheit genommen (...).
 Denn da sie viele sind, kann jeder über einen Teil der Tugend und der Einsicht verfügen, und wenn sie zusammenkommen, kann die Menge werden wie einziger Mensch, der viele Füße, Hände und viele Sinneswerkzeuge hat und so auch im Hinblick auf die Wesensart und die Denkweise.